Board Of Regents For Higher Education

 Distance Learning and Instructional Technology Council

 The Distance Learning and Instructional Technology Council serves in an active advisory capacity to the College’s Distance Learning and Instructional Technology program.
 The Council reviews policy, procedure, program, and technology recommendations of the College’s various councils and committees, including the Committee on Instructional Technology, and addresses issues and challenges related to the delivery of distance learning and instructional technology.
-The Council makes policy and procedure recommendations to the Academic Affairs Council, and recommendations regarding the College’s technology resources to the Information Systems Council.
-The Council on Distance Learning and Instructional Technology also serves in a support capacity to faculty, staff, and administrators in responding to the challenges of changes in technology affecting distance learning.
+The Council makes policy and procedure recommendations to the Academic Affairs Council as well as recommendations regarding the College’s technology resources to the Information Systems Council.
+The Council on Distance Learning and Instructional Technology also serves in a support capacity to faculty, staff, and administrators in responding to the challenges of changes in technology that affect distance learning.

 Information Systems Council